- Visit the Reserve

-Our dedicated staff of eight employees carries out the mission of San Elijo Lagoon Conservancy to protect and enhance the reserve.
+Our dedicated staff carries out the mission of San Elijo Lagoon Conservancy to protect and enhance the reserve.

 The Conservancy's staff expertise combines advanced degrees in natural sciences and environmental studies with outdoor education and nonprofit program management.
 The staff carries out the Conservancy's day-to-day operations and scientific functions.